Shari Nash Office of the Vice-Provost (Academic Programs)

-- consistency of the program with Western’s mission, values, strategic priorities, and
+consistency of the program with Western’s mission, values, strategic priorities, and academic plans;

-- clarity and appropriateness of the program’s requirements and associated learning outcomes in relation to OCAV's undergraduate degree level expectations.
+clarity and appropriateness of the program’s requirements and associated learning outcomes in relation to the Western Degree Outcomes.

 Program Structure and Curriculum

-- appropriateness of the program’s structure and regulations to meet specified program learning outcomes and degree level expectations;
+appropriateness of the program’s structure and regulations to meet specified program learning outcomes and Western Degree Outcomes;

 Assessment of Teaching and Learning

-- evidence of the appropriateness and effectiveness of the methods of teaching and assessment in demonstrating achievement of the program learning objectives and the degree level expectations.
+evidence of the appropriateness and effectiveness of the methods of teaching and assessment in demonstrating achievement of the program learning objectives and the Western Degree Outcomes.

 Resources for All Programs